Alaska hero image

 • Built-in fundraising touchpoints: salmon bakes, glacier receptions, and onboard donor briefings

-• Multi-night stays (Anchorage, Denali, cruise ship) that reduce packing while keeping scenic variety
+• Multi-night stays in Anchorage, Denali, and on cruise sailings that reduce packing fatigue while keeping scenic variety

-We coordinate the logistics so pastors can focus on shepherding, storytelling, and relationship building in awe-inspiring settings.
+We coordinate logistics so pastors can focus on shepherding, storytelling, and relationship building.

 Sample Ministry Focus